TariereT/TariereT/README.md

-- 👋 Hi, I’m @Tarieret
+- 👋 Hi, I’m Tariere
 - 👀 I’m interested in data analytics and data science
 - 🌱 I’m currently learning python and R
 - 💞️ I’m looking to collaborate on projects